fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 :::tip
 Override configuration can avoid losing your customized configuration when updating Fluid.

-Users who install Fluid via Npm can ignore it, other users are recommended to learn to use it.
+Users who installed Fluid via Npm can ignore it, other users are recommended to learn to use it.
 :::

 If your Hexo version >= 5.0.0, create `_config.fluid.yml` in the blog directory and copy the content of [_config.yml](https://github.com/fluid-dev/hexo-theme-fluid/blob/master/_config.yml)

 Notice:
 - The configuration existing in `_config.fluid.yml` is of high priority, modifying `_config.yml` is useless.
-- There may be configuration changes in the theme of upgrading, you need to manually modify `_config.fluid.yml` synchronously.
+- There may be configuration changes in the upgraded theme, you need to manually modify `_config.fluid.yml` synchronously.
 - You can use `hexo g -- debug` to check override configuration.
 - If you want to cancel some configurations, you should do this: